lsieun/learn-java/Generics/TypeSystem_Array.md

 The most compelling argument against collections is **efficiency**; arrays are without doubt more efficient.
 The argument in favor of collections is **type safety**; the compiler performs all necessary type checks to ensure that the collection is a homogenous sequence.

+### 5.5.
+Recap

+Depending on the situation, an array of a **unbouned wildcard parameterized type** may be a viable alternative to the illegal array of a **concrete (or bounded wildcard) parameterized type**.
+If full access to the referenced element is needed, this approach does not work and a better solution would be use of a **collection** instead of an **array**.